TomRadford/flowvue/README.md

 - Vue ✨
 - TypeScript (essential)
-- Nuxt 3 - for the marketing site (also for the syncing backend in the future 👀)
+- Nuxt 3 - for the marketing site (also for the syncing backend/sharing statements in the future 👀)
 - Vite - for building the `flow-vue` web component with code splitting ⚡
 - Tailwind (scoped to the shadow root in the web component 🤯)
 - Reka UI - headless tooltip/select components